Comparing Castle Biosciences (CSTL) and Its Peers

 |2.42

-Castle Biosciences currently has a consensus price target of $40.00, suggesting a potential upside of 59.49%.
-As a group, “Medical laboratories” companies have a potential upside of 84.67%.
-Given Castle Biosciences’ peers higher probable upside, analysts clearly believe Castle Biosciences has less favorable growth aspects than its peers.
+Castle Biosciences presently has a consensus price target of $40.00, suggesting a potential upside of 42.35%.
+As a group, “Medical laboratories” companies have a potential upside of 77.71%.
+Given Castle Biosciences’ rivals higher possible upside, analysts clearly believe Castle Biosciences has less favorable growth aspects than its rivals.

-This table compares Castle Biosciences and its peers’ net margins, return on equity and return on assets.

-30.0% of Castle Biosciences shares are held by institutional investors.
-Comparatively, 51.8% of shares of all “Medical laboratories” companies are held by institutional investors.
-14.2% of shares of all “Medical laboratories” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+30.0% of Castle Biosciences shares are owned by institutional investors.
+Comparatively, 51.8% of shares of all “Medical laboratories” companies are owned by institutional investors.
+14.2% of shares of all “Medical laboratories” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This table compares Castle Biosciences and its peers revenue, earnings per share (EPS) and valuation.

 Summary

-Castle Biosciences peers beat Castle Biosciences on 7 of the 12 factors compared.
+Castle Biosciences rivals beat Castle Biosciences on 7 of the 12 factors compared.

 Castle Biosciences Company Profile